shaanu22/Vagrant_Jenkins_Sonarqube_and_Nexus_Servers/README.md

 # Machnies web ports
 - jenkins http port is 8080
-- Sonarqube port is 9000
+- Sonarqube port is 9000 user/pass is : admin/admin